iyildiz/java2kotlin/README.md

 - **Local function:** You can scope functions inside functions e.g [functions.kt/extensionFunction/prefix](src/main/kotlin/functions.kt)
 - **inline functions:** inline functions don't create a new stack in memory e.g [functions.kt/inlineFunction](src/main/kotlin/functions.kt)

-### Functional programming / lambdas
-- Lambdas are a part of the language and quite cheap to use.
-See [Lambdas](src/main/kotlin/functional.kt)
--
 ### Idioms
 - **String interpolation** "sum of $a and ${b.length} is ${a + b.length}" see [idioms.kt/stringInterpolation](src/main/kotlin/idioms.kt)
 - **Collections**: builder functions can be used for list/map and other collections.
 See [idioms.kt/collections](src/main/kotlin/idioms.kt)